lcsouzamenezes/dropshipping-woocommerce/README.txt

 == Changelog ==

+= 3.0.1 =
+* FIX: import products is not working with a huge count of products

 = 3.0.0 =
 * Tested with latest versions of both WordPress 5.8.3 and WooCommece 6.1.0.
 * ADDED: qTranslate-XT Support